Chittagong: Diplomatic representation

-In the 1860s, the American Consulate-General in the Bengal Presidency included a consular agency in Chittagong.
+In the 1860s, the American consulate-general in the Bengal Presidency included a consular agency in Chittagong.
 Today, Chittagong hosts an assistant high commission of India and a consulate general of Russia.
 The city also has honorary consulates of Turkey, Japan, Germany, South Korea, Malaysia, Italy, and the Philippines.

 Economy

 A substantial share of Bangladesh's national GDP is attributed to Chittagong.
-The port city contributes 12% of the nation's economy.
+As of the early 2000s, the port city contributed 12% of the nation's economy.
 Chittagong generates for 40% of Bangladesh's industrial output, 80% of its international trade and 50% of its governmental revenue.
 The Chittagong Stock Exchange has more than 700 listed companies, with a market capitalisation of US$32 billion in June 2015.
 The city is home to many of the country's oldest and largest corporations.
 The Port of Chittagong handled US$60 billion in annual trade in 2011, ranking 3rd in South Asia after the Port of Mumbai and the Port of Colombo.
 The port is part of the Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean and on to the Upper Adriatic region of Trieste with rail connections to Central and Eastern Europe.